-5.8 - Radiology Expense Benefit
+4.8 - Radiology Expense Benefits

-When you receive any of the following services from a Doctor, the Plan will pay the amount of covered charges up to the maximum amount stated in your Plan of Benefits:
+When you receive any of the following services from a Doctor, the Plan will pay the amount of covered charges as shown in your Plan of Benefits:

 - 1. Hospital diagnostic x-ray services on any day for which benefits are payable for room and board, provided the service is necessary to and concurrent with surgical services or medical care, - 2.
-Diagnostic x-ray service provided in a doctor's office, an Emergency Treatment Center or a hospital out-patient or emergency room during the initial visit to get emergency care of an injury, - 3.
+Diagnostic x-ray service provided in a Doctor's office, an Emergency Treatment Center or a Hospital out-patient or emergency room during the initial visit to get emergency care of an injury, provided the service is provided within 72 hours of the occurrence of the accident that caused the injury, - 3.
 Diagnostic x-ray service, whether in a Doctor's office, a Hospital out-patient/emergency department or in an Emergency Treatment Center, when required for the initial correction of fractures or complete dislocations, - 4.
 Radiation therapy, including x-ray, radon or radioisotope therapy for treatment of cancer, - 5.
 Radioisotope therapy for the specific conditions of hyperthyroidism, chronic angina pectoris and chronic cardiac decompensation, - 6.
 Chemotherapy rendered in a Hospital out-patient department or other chemotherapy facility, or - 7.
 Radiology service rendered in a doctor's office, an Emergency Treatment Center, or a hospital outpatient or emergency room.

-5.9 - Laboratory and Pathology Benefit
+4.9 - Laboratory and Pathology Benefits